altgans/altgans.github.io/src/posts/neovim-setup.md

 Check mappings with `:map <Tab>` for potential conflicts

 - 2025-10-28 16:05: Can use `markdown_indent` for this, no need for the keybinds!
-- 2025-10-28 16:05: using `markdown-plus`, which necessites to set up the hotkeys again
+- 2025-10-28 16:05: using `markdown-plus`, which necessities to set up the hotkeys again
   - TODO check behaviour of Tab regarding indent and autocomplete; disable list indent in I mode via S-Tab?

 ## Show outline / list of Markdown headings and jump to them